rsbash/get-to-know-bash/resume.md

 * _Cogility, Remote_
 * [Cogility Docs](docs.cogility.com)

-Lead documentarian and SME for Cogynt Workstation, Data Management tool, and sample project library.
-Adhering to internal sprint cadence, created README and release note content, participated in technical editing (including integrating Vale.sh custom rules), and utilized a github repo to work between develop and main branches.
-Liaised heavily with engineering and data science to document new features, use cases, and practical understanding for a complex toolset.
+Lead documentarian and Subject Matter Expert (SME) for for a complex AI-enabled SaaS product ecosystem, including  Cogynt Workstation, Data Management tool, and an extensive sample project library.
+Adhering to internal sprint cadence, created README and release note content, participated in technical editing (including integrating Vale.sh custom rules), and utilized Github to work between develop and main branches.
+Liaised closely with engineering and data science to document new features, use cases, and practical understanding for a complex toolset.

+* Owned the full documentation lifecycle for Cogynt Workstation: planning, authoring, release alignment, ongoing maintenance, and stakeholder review.
+* Created the Cogynt Sample Project Library, a multi-year initiative designed to demonstrate product capabilities, highlighting specific features with models of varying complexity.
+* Created an instructional design course related to key product features, reducing onboarding time costs by 30%.
+* Partnered with engineering, data science, and product teams to translate AI-powered features into understandable, actionable documentation for non-technical audiences.
+* Partnered with product team to implement search and site analytics.
+These insights led to refined content based on bounce rates, next pages visited, and support queries.

-**Skills:** Web Content Creation · Subject Matter Experts · Attention to Detail · Technical Writing · Technical Editing · API Documentation · Markdown · github actions · Jira · Confluence · Technical Documentation · React.js · Git/Github · Copywriting
+**Skills:** Web Content Creation · Subject Matter Experts · Attention to Detail · Technical Writing · Technical Editing · API Documentation · Markdown · Github actions · Jira · Confluence · Technical Documentation · React.js · Git/Github · Copywriting

 #### Technical Writer/Tier II Support